chiaweh2/marine-heatwaves-jupyterbook/mhw_forecast_nmme.md

     da_mhw = da_model_forecast.where(da_model_forecast.groupby('S.month')>=ds_mhw_threshold[f'threshold_{m}'])
     ds_mhw[f'mhw_{m}'] = da_mhw
 ```
-The result is stored in the `xarray.Dataset` with variable name `mhw_90`.
+The result is stored in the `xarray.Dataset` with the variable name `mhw_90`.
-All grid points with SST anomaly higher than the correponsind threshold are original value preserved.
+All grid points with SST anomaly higher than the corresponding threshold are original values preserved.
-The place that has value lower than the threshold will be masked with `NaN`.
+The place that has a value lower than the threshold will be masked with `NaN`.
 ```{code-cell} ipython3
 da_mhw
 ```